 Contention over this word is not novel in and of itself; it is a well-trod discussion in many LGBTQ+ spaces.
 However, I posit that for these particular young people, this shift from celebrating to vilifying the word queer is emblematic of a broader shift in just what social justice is perceived to entail among large swaths of its youngest and most vocal advocates.

 Despite its significance, this shift has been largely obscured by the fact that these young people continue to describe their political-ethical commitments using the same vocabulary.
 My interlocutors ubiquitously use the phrase “social justice” to describe their overarching intentions, and they all describe themselves and the protagonists in their ethical narratives as left-wing, anti-racist, and pro-LGBT.
 The stances held by the antagonists in those narratives have not changed either—the moral others have been and continue to be racists, homophobes, transphobes, and anyone perceived as perpetuating social injustices.
 Thus, it is not immediately evident that a distinct political-ethical paradigm is emerging in this context.
 Nevertheless, I suggest that there is a schism, a progressively widening one, over what a countercultural otherwise founded on ideals of social justice fundamentally entails.
 The crux of this shift is brought more clearly into focus if we examine how moral others are portrayed.
-While moral others still tend to be understood as “perpetuating social injustice,” the antagonists in my interlocutors’ ethical narratives are increasingly characterized in a dramatically different way.
+While moral others still tend to be understood as “perpetuating social injustice,” the antagonists in my interlocutors’ ethical narratives are increasingly characterized in a dramatically different way. sort of person the moral other is presumed to be has considerable implications for what a project of social justice would entail.

 When I began investigating political-ethical commentary on Tumblr in late 2013, moral others were often presented as devoutly adhering to hierarchical ideologies.
 On Tumblr today, however, it is more and more common to represent the moral other not as someone championing hierarchy and standards, but as someone fundamentally abnormal.
 “Freak” has become a frequent insult, and the antagonists in ethical narratives are portrayed as someone who, as one of my interlocutors describes, “is just kind of off; they are strange and unsettling and weird and irrational and it just makes you kind of uncomfy.”
 The linguistic features used to represent the speech of the moral other provides further evidence of and insight into this change: